ergoplatform/website/content/en/blog/2021-07-14-why-choose-crypto-blockchain-a-better-way-to-bank.md

-To prevent these issues caused by centralized banking, zero-knowledge authentication is proposed through the proof of work algorithm in Bitcoin.
-It should be noted however, that a PoW structure is not immune to flaws.
-In PoW, if a malicious actor take over 51% of the nodes so that they can execute Sybil Attacks and perform double spending or network halting actions.
+To prevent these issues caused by centralized banking, zero-knowledge authentication is proposed through the proof of work algorithm in Bitcoin.It should be noted however, that a PoW structure is not immune to flaws.
+In PoW, if a malicious actor takes over 51% of the nodes, then they can execute Sybil Attacks and perform double spending or network halting actions.
 Therefore, decentralized mining and more varied mining pools are highly recommended for securing the decentralization of blockchain.

 Bitcoin is the pioneer of cryptocurrencies and is the prototype for what is to come.
 It is the first global implementation of a peer-2-peer autonomous monetary system where its native currency is traded on free markets.
-Bitcoin has only one implementation of blockchain which is a crypto currency.
-Bitcoin only serves as either a store of value or a transaction unit.
-A lot of different implementations are improved through where Bitcoin left empty in its design, where examples such as Ergo or Ethereum are building new approaches to Layer 1 and novel ideas of decentralized finance are showing that Layer 2 implementations are also a vast progression from the initial launch of Bitcoin.
+Bitcoin has only one implementation of blockchain though, which is as a cryptocurrency.
+Bitcoin functions as either a store of value or a transaction unit.
+A lot of different implementations were left empty in its design.
+Ergo is building a new approach to Layer 1 and novel ideas of decentralized finance are showing that Layer 2 implementations are vastly improved from the initial launch of Bitcoin.